 When our medical mission was in its last days, a few of us met with Metropolitan Jeronymos of Mwanza.
 Our founder, Alex Haimanis (featured in the photograph), asked him what he was going to do for water in the area.
 He said “I don’t know.
 The only way to have water here is from a well”.
 That day we made a promise - to raise funds to buy drilling equipment and begin developing wells.

 That is how it began.
-We raised enough money to purchase a rig and teamed with Mission IsPossible to purchase a rig.
+We raised enough money to purchase a rig and teamed with Mission IsPossible to purchase a truck.
 Three months after the rig arrived in Tanzania the first well was developed.
-We currently have a team of six local drillers and installers that drill year-round throughout northwestern Tanzania.
+We currently have a team of six local drillers and installers that drill and repair wells year-round throughout northwestern Tanzania.

 From our time in Tanzania and love for its people other projects emerged: a WaSH program was developed and implemented in 2016 as a compliment to providing safe water; offering financial support to Ufufuo Health Center which serves an area where there is only one doctor for every 124,000 persons and one dentist for every 720,000; medical expenses for live-saving treatments that otherwise would have not been possible; tuition for children whose families can't afford school fees thus leaving children with no option but to forgo an education; computers to teach secondary school students skills that will help them in college or university or to obtain an office job; sewing machines and raising of chickens for eggs that provide a means of income for families.